kudashevs/cidoo-qk61-via/README.md

 As you might know, I am a big fan of Vim.
 So, my personal layout is influenced by it.
 However, not all the mappings are Vim related (I compiled them from different sources).
 In this repository you will find the following layout files:
-- [Vim-like layout](#vim-like) - this is my layout which is heavily influenced by Vim
+- [Vim-like layout](#vim-like) - this is my personal layout which is heavily influenced by Vim
 - [extended layout](#extended) - this is an extended layout for those who miss the arrow keys
 - [default layout](#default) - the default keyboard layout (in case something goes bad and you )